The Default Rule: Creditors Can Seek Trust Distributions

 The court may authorize a creditor or assignee of the beneficiary to reach the beneficiary's interest by attachment of present or future distributions to or for the benefit of the beneficiary or by other means.
 The court may limit the award to such relief as is appropriate under the circumstances.

 A.R.S. § 14-10501(A)The court has discretion here.
-It can limit the award to whatever level of relief is appropriate under the circumstances.
+It can issue an order that limits the award to whatever relief fits the situation.
 A creditor does not automatically receive every dollar the trust distributes.
-The court weighs the situation and decides how much of the beneficiary's interest is fair game.

 This section does not apply and a trustee has no liability to any creditor of a beneficiary for any distributions made to or for the benefit of the beneficiary to the extent a beneficiary's interest is protected by a spendthrift provision or is a discretionary trust interest referred to in section 14-10504.